 • Contingency management: Altering someone’s motivations via contingency management is also helpful.
 A person who is addicted to cocaine will earn “points” that can be redeemed for prizes or privileges at a rehabilitation facility.
 This can help to rewire the brain and alter the reward centers.

 • Group therapy: A trained professional works with multiple addicted individuals at the same time.
-There are multiple group therapy structures for cocaine addiction, but all essentially employ multiple techniques in order to help people work together, identify common experiences and find shared solutions to overcoming addiction.
+There are multiple group therapy structures for cocaine detox and addiction, but all essentially employ multiple techniques in order to help people work together, identify common experiences and find shared solutions to overcoming addiction.

 • Partial hospitalization: A person stays in an inpatient facility for much of the day but is allowed to return to their home at night.
 Conversely, many clinics offer 24/7 supervised residential programs.
 These programs tend to be more intensive and allow for constant monitoring of the person in question in order to ensure that they are sticking to a therapeutic plan and not using drugs.